-Rural short-term rental regulations may move forward
+Rural short-term rental move forward

 Rural Fayette County farmland.
 Source: Flickr

-In Tuesday’s General Government and Planning (GGP) Committee, Councilmembers will likely decide whether or not to advance recommendations for how to regulate short-term rentals (e.g. Airbnbs, VRBOs) in rural Fayette County.
+In October 15th’s General Government and Planning (GGP) Committee, Councilmembers voted to advance recommendations to the full Council for how to regulate short-term rentals (e.g. Airbnbs, VRBOs) in rural Fayette County.

 • First, the full Council will vote to send the recommendations to the Planning Commission.